My Food Story

 How We Eat Today

 Other than accommodating the food allergies referenced above, we aren’t restrictive eaters.
 We do not eat 100% Paleo or Whole30 (that’s a question I get asked often).
-You could say that we eat Paleo-inspired since we focus on including a variety of whole foods in each meal with a heavy emphasis on organic meats, fresh vegetables, and fresh fruits.
+We focus on including a variety of whole foods in each meal with a heavy emphasis on lean meats, fresh vegetables, whole grains, beans, and fresh fruits.
 But we don’t really have any foods that are off limits.

 That is not to say that we don’t enjoy some unhealthy foods.
 We do.
 Saturday mornings are often for donuts and there’s usually a pizza involved on the weekends!
 Ice cream and chips happen here too!
 It all just happens in moderation and I go with the higher quality options when available.